vipulnaik/diet-exercise-health/events/2024/2024-activity-tracker.md

 In the late afternoon / early evening, I went to the Amazon Hub Locker for package pickup.
-I took my suitcase along; even though the total amount of stuff wasn't a lot, there were a few larger items that would be easier to carry in the suitcase rather than in my bagpack or in grocery bags.
+I took my suitcase along; even though the total amount of stuff wasn't a lot, there were a few larger items that would be easier to carry in the suitcase rather than in my backpack or in grocery bags.

 Indeed, I filled the suitcase about 25-30%.